denisbrodbeck/migrathor/notes.md

 ### SQL commands not supported within transcations

-If an unsupported statement gets executed in a transaction, PostgreSQL usually returns the error code `25001 (active_sql_transaction)`.
+If one tries to execute an unsupported statement within a transaction, PostgreSQL usually returns the error code `25001 (active_sql_transaction)`.
 The error message indicates the statement or keyword which isn't allowed within transactions.

 List of common commands unsupported in transactions: